-- Accept Offer: By accepting an offer, a participant takes responsibility for the execution of the work item.
-The work item is moved from the offered queue and, if the start interaction is user-initiated, placed on the participant's allocated queue, or if the start interaction is system-initiated, the work item is immediately started and placed on the participant's started queue.
-This action removes the work item from the offered queues of all other participants that had been previously offered the work item. - Accept & Start: This action works similarly to Accept Offer, except that if the work item's start interaction is user-initiated, the work item will instead be immediately started and placed on the participant's started queue.
-Effectively, this concatenates two user actions into one, simply as a convenience for the user.
+• Accept Offer: By accepting an offer, a participant takes responsibility for the execution of the work item.
+The work item is moved from Offered status to Allocated status (if the start interaction is user-initiated), or Started status (if the start interaction is system-initiated).
+This action removes the work item from the work lists of all other participants that had been previously offered the work item.

-• Chain: This action will chain all the eligible work items of the case of which the work item is a member to this participant.
-Chaining means that, when a participant chooses to enact it, each remaining work item for the case is routed to the participant and immediately started, but only if the participant is a member of the distribution set for the work item.
+- Accept & Start: This action works similarly to Accept Offer, except that if the work item's start interaction is user-initiated, the work item will instead be immediately started.
+Effectively, this concatenates two user actions into one, simply as a convenience for the user. - Selecting the third item action shows a context menu of other available actions for an Offered work item.
+This action may contain one or both of the following, or may be disabled, depending on the user's privileges: - Chain: This action will chain all the eligible work items of the case of which the work item is a member to this participant.
+Chaining means that, when a participant chooses to enact it, each remaining work item for the case is routed directly to the participant and immediately started, but only if the participant is a member of the defined distribution set for the work item.
 Chaining is effectively a short-circuiting of a resource specification for a task, where the participant chooses to automatically and immediately allocate and start any work item offered to him/her within the chosen case.
-Chaining of work items for a case continues until the case completes, or the participant turns off chaining via the View Profile form.
-A participant must have the "Chain Work Item Execution" user privilege to enable chaining.
+Chaining of work items for a case continues until the case completes, or the participant turns off chaining via the Chained Items footer action (details below).
+A participant must have the "Chain Work Item Execution" user privilege to enable chaining. - Raise Exception: Will inform a worklet administrator to raise an 'external' work item exception.
+See Chapter 8 for more details.
+This action is only available if the Worklet Service is available.

-6.7.2 The Allocated Queue
+6.7.2 Allocated Work Items

-The Allocated queue lists the work items that have been allocated to a participant.
-Unlike an offer, a work item on an allocated queue means that it has been allocated to that participant alone, and comes with the understanding that the participant will at some time start the work item and perform its work.
+Unlike an offer, a work item with Allocated status means that it has been allocated to that participant alone, and comes with the understanding that the participant will at some time start the work item and perform its work.